rehierl/node-tree-outliner/3-0-0-design-1.md

 moment it helps to simply accept that this is how it has to be.

 **CLARIFICATION**
+A sectioning node can only be associated with presequent sections.

+**CLARIFICATION**
 A section can be seen to be presequent to a node, if the section is declared by a sectioning node that is presequent to that node.

 **CLARIFICATION**
-A sectioning node can only be associated with presequent sections.
+A section can be seen to be presequent to another section, if its sectioning node is presequent to the other section's sectioning node.

 If a sectioning node does not belong to the section it declares, then sectioning nodes need to have a purpose with regards to presequent sections.
-For the moment, that purpose can be understood to establish a relationship between presequent sections and the corresponding sectioning node.
+For the moment, that purpose can be understood to establish a relationship between presequent sections and the corresponding sectioning node. **TODO**

 <!-- ======================================================================= -->
 ## the root node